Preparing OGA Models#

 Postprocessing#

-Copy the quantized model to the Windows PC with Ryzen AI installed, activate the Ryzen AI Conda environment.
+Copy the quantized model to the Windows PC with Ryzen AI installed, and activate the Ryzen AI Conda environment.

 conda activate ryzen-ai-<version>